 Cutting steel and reinforcement safely

 In contaminated areas, quickly separating reinforcement, structural steel, or installations is important to reduce exposure time.
 Hydraulic steel shears, combination shears, and multi cutters operate hydraulically and can be guided in tight spaces.
 This enables targeted separation without unnecessarily exciting components to vibrate.
+Blade and jaw selection matched to material thickness increases efficiency and reduces secondary emissions.

-Hydraulic power pack within the protection concept
+Hydraulic power packs within the protection concept

 Application areas with a contaminated-sites context